abhishek-kumar-code/Redfish_Public/Specification.md

 The specifications set normative requirements for Redfish Services and associated materials, such as Redfish Schema files.
 In general, the specifications do not set requirements for Redfish clients, but will indicate what a Redfish client should do in order to access and utilize a Redfish Service successfully and effectively.

-The specifications do not set requirements that implementations should use particular hardware or firmware to implement the Redfish interfaces and functions.
+The specifications do not set requirements that implementations use particular hardware or firmware to implement the Redfish interfaces and functions.

 ### Goals